AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Memory optimized instance families/Deploy Redis applications on re6p instances.md

 -   Ubuntu 18.10 or later
 -   SUSE Linux 12 SP4 or later

-## Deploy Redis applications on an re6p instance that runs Alibaba Cloud Linux
+## Deploy Redis applications on an re6p instance that runs Alibaba Cloud Linux 2

-Alibaba Cloud Linux is tuned for Redis applications.
-Redis applications deployed on Alibaba Cloud Linux outperform those deployed on community-supported operating systems by more than 20%.
+Alibaba Cloud Linux 2 is tuned for Redis applications.
+Redis applications deployed on Alibaba Cloud Linux 2 outperform those deployed on community-supported Linux operating systems by more than 20%.

-Alibaba Cloud Linux has the built-in YUM repositories of Redis 6.0.5 and Redis 3.2.12.
+Alibaba Cloud Linux 2 has the built-in YUM repositories of Redis 6.0.5 and Redis 3.2.12.
 You can run the yum install command to deploy Redis 6.0.5 and Redis 3.2.12.
 You can also manually deploy Redis of other versions.
 For more information, see [Deploy Redis applications on an re6p instance that runs CentOS](#section_gx2_rzq_8rk).

 The following configurations are used in this example: